Anton Wahlberg

-Anton Wahlberg (born 4 July 2005) is a Swedish ice hockey centre for the Rochester Americans of the American Hockey League (AHL) while under contract to the Buffalo Sabres of the National Hockey League (NHL).
-Wahlberg was selected by the Sabres in the second round, 39th overall, of the 2023 NHL entry draft.
+Anton Wahlberg (born 4 July 2005) is a Swedish ice hockey centre for the Anaheim Ducks of the National Hockey League (NHL).
+Wahlberg was selected by the Buffalo Sabres in the second round, 39th overall, of the 2023 NHL entry draft.

 Playing career

 Wahlberg made his SHL debut with the Malmö Redhawks during the 2021–22 season, playing in a single game.
 In the following 2022–23 season, Wahlberg showing development as a two-way center with an offensive touch improved his totals in the J20 Nationell League by recording 14 goals and 27 points in 32 games.
 His play earned him a 17-game stint with Malmö and a rookie contract, posting 2 goals and 4 points.
 In his first year of draft eligibility, Wahlberg was selected in the second round, 39th overall, by the Buffalo Sabres of the 2023 NHL entry draft.

 On 14 July 2023, he was promptly signed by the Sabres to a three-year, entry-level contract.
 He was returned on loan by the Sabres to continue his progression in the SHL with the Malmö Redhawks for the 2023–24 season on 15 August 2023.

+Approaching the 2026 NHL entry draft, having played exclusively with the Sabres AHL affiliate, the Rochester Americans in North America, Wahlberg was traded alongside a second-round pick to the Anaheim Ducks in exchange for Olen Zellweger on 26 June 2026.